colisee/docker-dabmux/README.md

 ## Introduction
 This repository is part of a project aiming at containerizing the [mmbTools](https://www.opendigitalradio.org/mmbtools) software stack of [Open Digital Radio](https://www.opendigitalradio.org/).

-This repository fetures the [dab multiplexer](https://github.com/opendigitalradio/ODR-DabMux) component.
+This repository features the [dab multiplexer](https://github.com/opendigitalradio/ODR-DabMux) component.

 ## Setup
 In order to allow for data persistence and data sharing among the various mmbTools containers, please follow these instructions: